-We mentioned in Checking out the repo for writing_that when a write-enabled checkout is created, it places a lock on writers until it is closed.
-If for whatever reason the program terminates without closing the write-enabled checkout, this lock will persist (forever technically, but realistically until it is manually freed).
+We mentioned in Checking out the repo for writing\that when a write-enabled checkout is created, it places a lock on writers until it is closed.
+If for whatever reason the program terminates via a non python SIGKILL or fatal interpreter error without closing the write-enabled checkout, this lock will persist (forever technically, but realistically until it is manually freed).

 Luckily, preventing this issue from occurring is as simple as calling close ()!